simon-javier/backup-manuscript-thesis/main.typ

 This section outlines the theoretical and conceptual frameworks that underpin the study, providing a structured approach to developing the proposed system.

 ==== Theoretical Framework
-// NOTE: nacorrelate ko na ata??? ang fingernail and systemic diseases

 A theoretical framework serves as a foundational structure of concepts, definitions, and propositions that guide research by explaining or predicting phenomena and the relationships between them. #cite(<vinz_what_2022>) states that a theoretical framework serves as a foundational review of existing theories that functions as a guiding structure for developing arguments within a researcher's own work.
 It explains the established theories that underpin a research study, thereby demonstrating the relevance of the paper and its grounding in existing ideas.
 Essentially, it justifies and contextualizes the research, representing a crucial initial step for a research paper.
-The diagram below integrates deep learning and probabilistic modeling to create a comprehensive system for fingernail-based systemic disease detection, drawing inspiration from AI-driven diagnostic methodologies.
-It adapts principles from frameworks like #cite(<debnath_framework_2020>, form: "prose"), which emphasize systematic processing, feature extraction, and response generation in AI systems.

-#context {
-  [#figure(
-    image("img/theoretical-framework.png"),
-    caption: flex-caption(
-      [Integrated Deep Learning and Probabilistic Diagnostic Framework for Fingernail-Based Systemic Disease Detection #cite(<debnath_framework_2020>, form: "normal")], [Integrated Deep Learning and Probabilistic Diagnostic Framework for Fingernail-Based Systemic Disease Detection], ),
-  )<debnath-archi>]
-}

-@debnath-archi shows that the process begins with users uploading fingernail images through a user interface, followed by preprocessing steps, such as normalization, resizing, and augmentation, to optimize image quality and diversity.
-Feature extraction employs convolutional neural networks (CNNs), including EfficientNetV2S, VGG16, ResNet50, and RegNetY-16GF, to detect visual patterns, while classification identifies nail disorders, such as clubbing or pitting, and biomarker recognition isolates specific features.
-A knowledge integration module, incorporating clinical literature and health data, supports probabilistic inference /* using models like Naïve Bayes and Bayesian Inference */ to generate risk assessments and recommendations.
-A feedback loop continuously improves the system by integrating new data, with third-party services providing external validation to ensure reliability.

-#figure(
-  image("./img/shandilya-theoretical.jpg", width: 75%),
-  caption: flex-caption(
-    [End-to-end framework for nail image classification using deep learning models. #cite(<shandilya_autonomous_2024>, form: "normal")], [End-to-end framework for nail image classification using deep learning models.], ),
-) <theo-shandilya>

-@theo-shandilya is a descriptive figure of the framework used to achieve the process of nail disease classification.
-From the figure, it can be noticed that data gathering is the very first step in the proposed process, which means a collection of images of nails with different conditions to prepare a dataset for testing and training purposes.
-For this study, the Nail Disease Detection dataset has been used to gather different nail disease images.
-These preprocessed images are resized to a resolution and, subsequently, undergo several data augmentation techniques like shearing, rotation by 20 degrees, shifting based on width and height, zooming, and horizontal flipping to diversify the dataset.
-The images are standardized so that they become suitably fit for the model and are then divided into three subsets: training, validation, and testing sets.

-In the study, the researchers based their work on a framework by #cite(<shandilya_autonomous_2024>), where a deep learning system using CNN and CapsNet was used to detect nail diseases from images.
-Their model first learned important patterns using a Convolutional Neural Network (CNN), and then used Capsule Networks (CapsNet) to better understand shapes and features in the images.

-The researchers improved this framework by replacing the CNN-CapsNet model with a Vision Transformer (ViT).
-Vision Transformers divide images into smaller patches and learn how these patches are related.
-This helps the model understand both the small details and the overall structure of the image.
-Unlike CNNs, which focus on nearby pixels, Vision Transformers can look across the whole image at once.

-The study also expanded the types of nail conditions that the model can detect.
-Instead of just a 6 nail classifications, the researchers included 11 different nail classifications, specifically acral lentiginous melanoma, beau’s line, blue finger, clubbing, healthy nail, koilonychia, muehrcke’s lines, onychogryphosis, pitting, and terry’s nail.

-The study also went a step further by connecting each nail condition to possible systemic diseases.
-For example, some nail problems might be linked to heart disease, anemia, or cancer.
-This connection helps the model not just recognize the nail condition, but also suggest what health issue might be related.
+According to #cite(<jaramillo_ortiz_biomarkers_2022>), nails are seen as a useful and practical way to study health markers in the body for several reasons.
+First, nail clippings are easy to collect without causing pain.
+Unlike blood tests, they don’t need trained staff, and they avoid stress that can change test results. #cite(<jaramillo_ortiz_biomarkers_2022>, supplement: [p.~20], form: "normal") Once collected, nails are stable, making them cheaper and easier to store and transport, even without refrigeration. #cite(<jaramillo_ortiz_biomarkers_2022>, supplement: [pp.~1-2], form: "normal") This is especially helpful for large studies or in places with limited healthcare resources.
+For example, levels of fructosamine in nails stayed stable after two weeks at 37°C, and cortisol levels were not affected by room temperature storage over long periods. #cite(<jaramillo_ortiz_biomarkers_2022>, supplement: [pp.~26-27], form: "normal")

+Second, nails give insight into long-term changes in the body.
+They grow slowly over months (fingernails 3–5 months, toenails 6–12 months) and absorb molecules from the blood as they grow .
+These absorbed markers stay in the nail even if their levels drop in the blood, making it possible to study long-term biological processes, such as protein changes over time.
+Since nails are made mostly of keratin proteins, they can hold onto these changes for longer.
+Biomarkers enter nails mainly from the root (germinal matrix) and from blood vessels in the nail bed, with smaller contributions from sweat and oil #cite(<jaramillo_ortiz_biomarkers_2022>, supplement: [p.~3], form: "normal").

+Finally, @jaramillo_ortiz_biomarkers_2022 show that markers found in nails often match those found in other samples.
+For example, ungual furosine, which shows early glycation, is linked with HbA1c levels in blood.
+Similarly, protein levels in nails match those in the eye lens for both diabetic and non-diabetic people #cite(<jaramillo_ortiz_biomarkers_2022>, supplement: [pp.~5-8], form: "normal").

+These benefits make nails a good, low-cost option for large-scale health testing and follow-up, especially for common conditions like Type 2 Diabetes Mellitus (T2DM) and Chronic Kidney Disease (CKD) #cite(<jaramillo_ortiz_biomarkers_2022>, supplement: [p.~13], form: "normal").

 #figure(
   image("./img/ANN-architecture.png"),